KosarevDmitry/KosarevDmitry.github.io/_drafts/2025-06-04-React-reference.md

 ### Promise handler

-- use.md  (resolve Promise like await or Task.GetResult in C#)
+- use.md  -resolve Promise like await or Task.GetResult in C#

 ### Transferring a ref or a parameter